Microsoft 365 Business Basic 2026 UK Price (July £/user)

 - Review your CSP agreement and billing terms

-We manage Microsoft 365 tenants for London businesses of every size — from 5-person startups to 500-seat firms.
-Our free assessment includes a full licence review with a written report showing where you are overspending today, what changes in July will cost if you do nothing, and a phased Copilot adoption plan if it makes sense for your team.
+We manage Microsoft 365 tenants for London businesses of every size, from 5-person startups to 500-seat firms.
+Our free review goes through your licences and comes back as a written report: where you are overspending today, what the July increase costs you if you change nothing, and a phased Copilot plan if one makes sense for your team.

 Free 30-min review